How to Form an LLC in North Dakota

 A North Dakota LLC can be used to operate a business, or an LLC can be used to hold assets (such as real estate, vehicles, boats, or aircraft).

 Currently, the North Dakota Secretary of State does not have an online filing for LLCs, but we’ve spoken with them and they’ve told us “it’s in the works”.
-The online filing system may be launched in late 2017 (possibly 2018), but for now, you can only file for an LLC in ND by mail or by fax.
+The online filing system may be launched in late 2017 (possibly 2018), but for now, you can only file for an LLC in North Dakota by mail or by fax.

 We’ve created a free course that will walk you through forming your own North Dakota LLC, step-by-step.